20 Types of Screwdrivers & How They Use | Daily Life Tools

 In this article, we will discuss 20 different types of screwdrivers.
 These types of screwdrivers are widely used in our daily life.

-What is a screwdriver and how to use it?
+What is a screwdriver, and how to use it?

 A screwdriver is a type of tool used to turn a screw.
 The most common types are Pozidriv, Phillips, and Torx.

-It is important to use a screwdriver that fits your screws properly otherwise it may damage your screws and make it difficult to remove them later on down the line.
+It is important to use a screwdriver that fits your screws properly; otherwise, it may damage your screws and make it difficult to remove them later on down the line.

-Why do we need a screwdriver?
+Why do we need various types of screwdrivers?

 There are many different screwdrivers you need for your house.
-You need a flathead, Philips’s head, and precision screwdriver to open various electronic devices that you may have.
+You need a flathead, Philips’s head, and a precision screwdriver to open various electronic devices that you may have.

-What is the Advantage of a screwdriver?
+What is the advantage of different types of screwdrivers?

 Here are 20 Different Types of Screwdrivers:

-12. Frearson Drivers
+12. Frearson Drivers:

 Here are 20 Different Types of Screwdrivers and their uses: